-- outcomes, for all children over a sustained period. - Incisive evaluation of the impact of staff's practice leads to rigorous performance management and supervision.
-Highly focused professional development improves the quality of teaching. - Safeguarding is effective. - Children's health, safety and well-being are greatly enhanced by the vigilant and consistent implementation of robust policies and procedures. - Leaders use highly successful strategies to engage parents and carers, including those from different groups, in their children's learning in school and at home. - A highly stimulating environment and exceptional organisation of the curriculum provides rich, varied and imaginative experiences. - Teaching is consistently of a very high quality, inspirational and worthy of dissemination to others; it is highly responsive to children's needs. - Assessment is accurate and based on high quality observations.
+- Incisive evaluation of the impact of staff's practice leads to highly focused professional development and improves the quality of teaching. - Safeguarding is effective. - Children's health, safety and well-being are greatly enhanced by the vigilant and consistent implementation of robust policies and procedures. - Leaders use highly successful strategies to engage parents, including those from different groups, in their children's learning in school and at home. - A highly stimulating environment and exceptional organisation of the curriculum provides rich, varied and imaginative experiences. - Teaching is consistently of a very high quality, inspirational and worthy of dissemination to others; it is highly responsive to children's needs. - Assessment is accurate and based on high-quality evidence.
 It includes all those involved in the child's learning and development.
 Provision across all areas of learning is planned meticulously.
 It is based on rigorous and sharply focused assessments of children's achievement so that every child undertakes highly challenging activities. - Children are highly motivated and very eager to join in.
 They consistently demonstrate curiosity, imagination and concentration.
 They are highly responsive to adults and each other.
 They do not distract others or become distracted easily themselves. - Children are developing a very good understanding of how to keep themselves safe and manage risks.
-They demonstrate exceptionally positive behaviour and high levels of self-control, cooperation and respect for others. - Children make consistently high rates of progress in relation to their starting points and are extremely well prepared academically, socially and emotionally for the next stage of their education.
-As a result, almost all children, including pupils who have special educational needs and/or disabilities, disadvantaged children and the most able, are making substantial and sustained progress. - Gaps between the attainment of groups of children and all children nationally, including disadvantaged children, have closed or are closing rapidly.
-Any gaps between areas of learning are closing.
+They demonstrate exceptionally positive behaviour and high levels of self-control, cooperation and respect for others. - Almost all children, including those who have special educational needs and/or disabilities, disadvantaged children and the most able, are making substantial and sustained progress in relation to their starting points.
+They are extremely well prepared academically, socially and emotionally for the next stage of their education.